excomputing/.github/profile/README.md

 <br>

-The execution order of daily runs
+The execution order of daily runs.

 ```mermaid
 flowchart LR